Why you will love this baked spaghetti with ricotta

 Here’s what you’ll need to make it

-Bake for 30-45 minutes.
-The cheese should be melted, golden and bubbling around the edges.
-Allow to cool for 15 minutes before cutting into serving squares.
-Or just dig right in, and forget how messy it is if you want!
+Bake for 30-45 minutes or until cheese is golden and bubbling around the edges.
+Allow to cool for 15 minutes before serving.

-FAQs and tips on making a spaghetti ricotta bake
+FAQs and tips on making cheesy baked spaghetti

 A serving of pasta for one person should technically be 2 oz of dry pasta, which is 1 cup when cooked.
 Keeping that in mind, one pound of pasta should serve 8 but that usually only serves about 4 people in my mind.